bcgov/data-publication/pages/tips_tricks_webservices.md

 ---
 layout: default
 nav_order: 112
-title: Web Services Tips and Tricks
+title: WFS and WMS
 parent: Tips & Tricks
 has_toc: false

 ---
-# WHAT ARE WFS AND WMS
+# WFS AND WMS TIPS AND TRICKS

-Developed by the  Open Geospatial Consortium (OGC), an international not for profit organization.
+WFS and WMS were developed by the Open Geospatial Consortium (OGC), an international not for profit organization.

 [Web Map Services (WMS)](https://en.wikipedia.org/wiki/Web_Map_Service) is a standardized HTTP interface used to styling & render data into a map (image) and perform identify operations.